sapthasv/Text_extraction_from_image/README.md

 By doing this kind of image tuning acuracy got increased 6 to 8% , Now accuracy level is about 55 to 58%

 # future changes can be made
-still Accuracy can be increased by using deeplearning models on ocr recognition To this require lot of images to train the model to get better accuracy This will learn the pattern and gives better accuracy by training image again and agian.So this will best approach to get better acuracy
+still Accuracy can be increased by using deeplearning models on ocr recognition.
+To do this require lot of images to train the model to get better accuracy .
+This will learn the pattern and gives better accuracy by training image again and agian.So this will best approach to get better acuracy